Follow us on Twitter:

 Working under the attorney general to enforce these controlled substances are the agents, like Sassano, in the Bureau of Narcotics Investigation and Drug Control.

 A narcotics agent like Sassano is empowered by, and gets his law enforcement authority from, the Commonwealth Drug Device Safety and Cosmetic Act of 1972.
 Enforcing the drug law is what Sassano is paid to do.

 Diverse internal rules and labor agreements in the AG's office prohibit a narcotics agent from participating in investigations unrelated to narcotics conducted by the AG office's other bureaus, such as the criminal investigations conducted by the Bureau of Criminal Investigations (BCI), or the Child Predator Unit.

 There is a firewall between these divisions and, usually, the twain never meets.

 "Years back there was a big blow up about using BCI guys to do drug work, and drug agents doing BCI work," one observer explains.

-What is known is that Agent Sassano's narcotics division investigates the distribution of controlled substances.
-The involvement of Sandusky, Second Mile, and Penn State's football program in the investigation is as yet unknown.
+What is known is that Agent Sassano's narcotics division normally investigates the distribution of controlled substances.
+The full involvement of Sandusky, Second Mile, and Penn State's football program in the investigation is as yet unknown.